tekniskamuseet/Creators-Toolkit/README.md

 ## FAQ

+### Does the SQ5 mixer show up as an audio IO device where each speaker is a separate channel?

+Yes.

 ### Is it possible to have one output for the whole dome?

 No. The current setup involves a video cluster with a master computer and 6 slaves for each projector.
 While the computers are not physically accessible, remote access is available in the control room via a monitor with mouse and keyboard.